The Taiwan Exposition: In Commemoration of the First Forty Years of Colonial Rule: Zhongshan Hall area, Ximending

 The first area was in front of the recently completed Taipei Zhongshan Hall, Ximending, hosted the large ceremonies, showed Taiwanese agriculture, forestry, railway construction, mining, sugar and telecoms; displays from Japan, Korea and Manchuria and Japanese businesses including Mitsui & Co. and Nippon Steel Corp..
 It was 4.29 hectares big.

 There were displays from Formosa itself, Japan, Korea and Manchuria.

 National Taiwan Museum area

-The "First Cultural Pavilion" was housed in what is now the Taiwan National Museum.
+The "First Cultural Pavilion" was housed in what is now the National Taiwan Museum.
 It was 7.93 hectares big.

 Beitou hot springs

 A site away from Taipei in the Beitou hot springs area was used to promote tourist attractions in Taiwan and plans for Datun National Park (now Yangmingshan National Park) and was housed in a "'Grass Mountain Exhibition Hall".

 Daitōtei

-The first two areas were both central Taipei, which led to local gentry making a request for a third exhibition area elsewhere in Taipei, in Daitōtei (now Twatutia).
+The first two areas were both central Taipei, which led to local gentry making a request for a third exhibition area elsewhere in Taipei, in Daitōtei (now Dadaocheng).

 This area hosted the "South Pavilion" which showed products from Siam (Thailand), the Philippines province and the Fujian Province, along with information about plans for Japan's future expansion.

 Entertainments intended to attract Taiwanese people to this section included the opera performer Mei Lanfang, a Mazu parade and a Peking opera group.